CAFM-Blog.de | Basics of the E-Balance Sheet: What Every Company Should Know

 Creating an e-balance sheet is a structured process that takes place in several steps.
 To ensure that the digital balance sheet is submitted correctly and on time, companies should go through the following phases:

-- Data Preparation: After the necessary data has been collected, the preparation follows.
-Here, the information must be formatted in the correct XBRL Format Germany format.
-Many companies use specialized E-Balance Sheet Softwarefor this, which Step this automatically and simplifies it.
+• Data Preparation: After the necessary data has been collected, it is processed.
+The information must be formatted correctly in the appropriate XBRL Format Germany format.
+Many companies use specialized E-Balance Sheet Softwarefor this purpose, which Step this process automatically and simplifies it.

-- Creation of the E-balance: The E-balance is now created with the prepared data.
-This must contain all the required information according to the legal E-Balance Sheet Regulations requirements.
-These include, among others, assets and liabilities as well as explanatory notes on significant items.
+• Creation of the E-Balance Sheet: With the prepared data, the e-balance sheet is now created.
+It must contain all required information in accordance with the statutory E-Balance Sheet Regulations These include, among others, assets and liabilities, as well as explanatory notes on significant items.

-- Review and validation: Before final submission, the E-balance should be thoroughly reviewed.
+• Review and Validation: Before final submission, the E-Balance Sheet should be thoroughly reviewed.
 This includes both content and technical validation.
 Ideally, several employees should perform this Step to minimize human error.

-- Submission of the E-balance: The final step is timely submission to the tax office.
-This generally must be done by May 31st of the following year; if an extension is requested in a timely manner, submission can be made by September 30th.
+• Submission of the E-Balance Sheet: The final step is the timely submission to the tax office.
+This generally must be done by May 31st of the following year; with a timely extension request, submission can be made until September 30th.

 "Good preparation is half the battle."